The Headless Horseman Rides in to Conner Prairie

 In addition to all the usual Conner Prairie food stand options, the Apple Store - powered by the amazing Conner Prairie Women's Alliance - is a must-stop for caramel apples, hot cider to warm our bones and plenty o' treats.

 Best news?
-The Apple Store is open for any drop-in visitors, Tuesdays-Sundays from 11am-5pm OR during Headless Horseman hours until 9pm.
+The Apple Store is open for any drop-in visitors, Wednesdays-Sundays from noon-5pm OR during Headless Horseman hours until 9pm.
 No tickets required to pop in here!

 Headless Horseman Conner Prairie - theCityMoms